openstack/nova-specs/specs/kilo/implemented/virt-driver-cpu-pinning.rst

 * Enhance libvirt to support setup of strict CPU pinning for guests when the appropriate policy is set in the flavor

-* Enhance the scheduler to take account of threads policy when choosing which host to place the guest on.

 Dependencies
 ============